Trading Forex with Hedging Strategy - Key Takeaways

 The US Commodities and Futures Trade Commission has several regulations regarding Forex trading.
 Firstly, according to the CFTC rules, Brokers should have at least $20 million in operating capital at their disposal.
 The reasoning behind this regulation is that brokers should be able to maintain their client’s positions without ever going bankrupt in case of unanticipated high market volatility.

-Another important regulation only allows traders to close their positions in a given currency pair according to the order in which those trades were opened.
+Another essential regulation only allows traders to close their positions in a given currency pair according to the order in which those trades were opened.
 For example, if an individual opens one long EUR/USD position at 1.1000 and another one at 1.1050, he or she must close the first one, before doing the same with the second trade.

 Finally, CFTC regulations limit the maximum leverage amount to 50:1.
 This is meant to reduce risks from traders and protect to some degree from large losses in a short timeframe.